Medical Debt Relief

 Create a Budget

 Starting with something simple.
-Sometimes the gravity of a medical situation and trying to find medical debt relief is just too much to wrap your head around.
+Sometimes, the gravity of a medical situation and finding medical debt relief is too much to wrap your head around.
 So return your mind to the simple things; what is the tip of the iceberg to tackle?
 According to MarketWatch, “For cancer patients with insurance, out-of-pocket costs can reach $12,000 just for one medication, and average treatment costs can hit $150,000, according to the Kaiser Family Foundation.
 And tragically, cancer patients are 2½ times more likely to declare bankruptcy than people without cancer, AARP Magazine reports.”

 Ballparking your total debt, in addition to establishing a reasonable monthly payment, will help you visualize what the journey will look like.
 Google Drive will allow you to make a digital sheet of your expenses, while several online programs can plan your finances.

 Additionally, you can use GoldenFS.org’s new budget and snowball calculators to get yourself organized.
 In the Budget Calculator, input your expenses and all income sources.
-Then proceed to the Snowball Calculator to learn a new and effective payment method where paying off the smallest bill or credit card first will provide financial flexibility and a better debt-to-income ratio.
+Then proceed to the Snowball Calculator to learn a new and effective payment method that can save you thousands of dollars and improve your credit score.

 Here are some additional medical bill-related expenses to look out for, via MarketWatch: